 In Pokémon Sword and Shield, both Darumaka and Darmanitan received a regional form that took the previously fire-type Pokémon and gave them an icy makeover.
 When Galarian Darmanitan goes into zen mode, it gains the rare dual type of ice and fire, which, coupled with its impressive stats, make this one of the most interesting Pokémon currently in the Pokémon VGC community.

 Grookey, on the other hand, is great, and I loved him from the initial trailer.
 Just the idea of a monkey who loves a little drum and uses sticks to do so?
 Great bit, nice.
-Plus, it weirdly ties quite well in with the grass-type, so this iss one time where the theme of the Pokemon and the type work hand in hand.
+Plus, it weirdly ties quite well in with the grass type, so this is one time where the theme of the Pokemon and the type work hand in hand.
 All I’m saying is that Grookey is great.
-Also, if all three starters from Pokémon Scarlet and Violet stand on two feet and look like furries, I will lose my mind.

 Worst monkey Pokémon (AKA, Bad Monkey Corner)